 The standards of satisfactory academic progress state you must:

-- Pass a minimum of 67% of all attempted hours at Western.
+- Complete and pass a minimum of 67% of all attempted hours at WMU.

-- Maintain a minimum cumulative grade point average as stated in the University’s Catalog.
+- Maintain a minimum of 2.00 cumulative grade point average by the end of the second academic year.

 Your financial aid eligibility is also affected by additional factors, such as:

 - Cost of attendance.
-Your awards may not exceed the estimated cost of attendance.
-If you receive financial aid, including outside scholarships, beyond your eligibility based on COA, your awards may be adjusted.
+Your offers may not exceed the estimated cost of attendance.
+If you receive financial aid, including outside scholarships, beyond your eligibility based on COA, your offers may be adjusted.